 Suppose for now that both sellers and buyers would know the exact date of the change (around May 15, 2008), and the seller changed his behavior in a transaction right after the change.
 That transaction was probably completed by May 25 and this was also the time at which the buyer left a DSR for him.
 Conversely, if a transaction took place before May 15, 2008, then the seller was not able to react to the feedback change, as it was unanticipated.
 Nevertheless, a feedback could have been left for that transaction in the second half of May 2008.
 So far, we have assumed that half of the DSRs received in May 2008 corresponded to transactions conducted after the feedback change.
-Disregarding this reporting delay, we attribute the ratings after the change all to transactions thereafter, and with this tend to underestimate the effect of the feedback change.
-We do not expect this to have big effects, however, because the delay is likely to be small relative to the length of our observation period.
+If the effect of the feedback change was positive, then we tend to underestimate it, because we overestimate the fraction of ratings left after the change.
+We do not expect this to have big effects, because the delay is likely to be small relative to the length of our observation period.

 We don't have a record on delays between transaction and feedback.
 Yet Figure 2 in Klein, Lambertz, Spagnolo, and Stahl (2006) shows the distribution of the time between the end of the auction and the moment at which the first feedback was left.
-The vast majority of feedbacks is positive and for those about 60% are left after 2 weeks and almost 90% are left after 4 weeks.33 Based on this, we re-did the analysis of Section 7.3, assuming that out of all DSRs received in March 2008, 75% of the transactions took place after the introduction of BM.
+The vast majority of feedbacks is positive and for those about 60% are left after 2 weeks and almost 90% are left after 4 weeks.29 Based on this, we re-did the analysis of Section 7.3, assuming that out of all DSRs received in March 2008, 75% of the transactions took place after the introduction of BM.
 Moreover, we assumed that out of all DSRs received in May 2008, 25% of the transactions took place after the change to the feedback system.

 Table 7 in Appendix B shows the results.
-They are very similar to the ones reported in Table 2 and 4.
+They are very similar to the ones reported in